-Michael Fadugbagbe (faa·du·baag·beɪ) is a Yoruba-Nigerian artist, filmmaker, & writer
+Michael Fadugbagbe (faa·du·baag·beɪ) is a Yoruba-Nigerian imagemaker,

-based in Brooklyn, New York.
+director, & archivist based in New York.

 He works in photography, video art, & installation.